SuperOfficeDocs/superoffice-docs/user-guide/en/settings/lists/add-items-to-country-list.md

 [!include[Edit list item](../../includes/edit-list-item.md)] when the list items are countries:

 1. Enter the required name of the item in the **Name** field.
-This will be the name of the country.
+The name of the country.

     > [!NOTE]
     > [!include[Mandatory](../../includes/note-mandatory-field.md)]

 2. Optionally, enter the English name for the country in the **English name** field.

-3. In the **Top-level domain** field, specify which country address will be used in Internet addresses for the relevant country, for example *NO* for Norway or *DE* for Germany.
+3. In the **Top-level domain** field, specify which country address to use in internet addresses for the relevant country, for example *NO* for Norway or *DE* for Germany.

 4. In the **Postal prefix** field, specify the letter(s) used in front of the postcode when you write to the selected country from another country, for example, *N* for Norway.